A knowledge powerhouse in the global competition

 The IPS established the Brand Management Institute (BMI) as part of the MOCIE's project for establishing the foundation of industrial technology in 2003, and has designed and conducted education programs on brand management by leveraging the know-how that has been accumulated through several years of conducting the MOCIE's major project-the brand equity valuation.
 The BSP broadly consists of basic theory courses in brand management and case studies lectured by professionals practicing in the field.

 CSO is the first private certificate introduced in 2008 to assure the professionalism of hands-on workers.
 To be a CSO, you would go through overall evaluation on your understanding of sustainable management strategies such as sustainability management, ethical management, and corporate social responsibility along with its theories, report writing, and assurance of them.
 People who achieve the certificate of CSO generally work in the fields pertaining to sustainability management at various organizations including private companies, public enterprises, and NGOs.
 Furthermore, some of them are working as professional CSOs.

-B.E.S.T Forum (Business Ethics is the Source of Top performance)
+B.E.S.T ESG Forum (B.E.S.T means ‘Business Ethics is the Source of Top performance’)

 Health Care Competitiveness Forum

 In September 2002, the Health Care Competitiveness Forum was launched with the aim of contributing to the enhancement of the competitiveness of Korea's health care industry by serving as a venue for the sharing ideas on overcoming the challenges faced by the industry.